EthanLin-TWer/mocha-karma-demo/README.md

 ## What's the user interface of mocha/karma?

-When it comes to Karma, the console output gets overwhelmed by a lot of loading messages though I've minimize the font size:
+When it comes to Karma, the console output gets overwhelmed by a lot of loading messages even though I've tried to minimize the font size.
+Of course there're ways for you to suppress karma's console output, but another thing revealed is that Karma's trying to loading something before running the tests.
+Please refer to the next section of how they works and what's the advantage of them.

 ![](./images/karma.png)

 Below's mocha one:

 ![](./images/mocha.png)

+## How code writeen in Chai/Jasmine assertion look like?

+## How mocha/karma works && What's the advantages of their own?

+## Learning curves

+## Concerns && Suggestions
+* Risk of new tools(learning curve)
+* Support of debug
+* Community maturity
+* ...